thebetternewt/veteran-volunteer-apollo-server/readme.md

 #### ✅ ToDo's

-⚠️= Critical for launch 🚀
+⚠️= Critical for launch 🚀,
-❗= Important Feature (for best user experience)
+❗= Important Feature (for best user experience),
 ✨= Feature (not as important, but beneficial)

 - **⚠️ Admin area:** Enable admins to...
   - Manage users: approve, activate, and deactivate.